matt-erhart/lab/micro.md

-- select many lines x align
-    - check minx

-- make/delete links in editor
+- works after dbl click canvas 11:45
-    - copy paste code
+    - 1133

 - works after click liveslice

+- refactor creators/makeLink

 - state.json converter
 - updates in all editor instances with same id
 - mouse out but be able to type